not-lucky/MCA/OS/assignment/questions.md

 - All these systems connecting through a single channel are considered as a single unit .
 - Allows user to continue working even if individual S/W OR H/W fails .

-## 5. Analyse and compare Monolithic and microkernel.
+## 5. Analyse and compare Monolithic and microkernel

 ### Monolithic kernel